Exchangeability type properties of asset prices: Exchangeable random vectors

-\begin{remark}[Exchangeability in several components] It is easy to show that if $m$ coordinates of square integrable $\xi$ are jointly exchangeable, then the correlation coefficient between them is not smaller than $-(m-1)^{-1}$, see also \cite{ald85}. \end{remark}

 \begin{example}[Log-normal distribution, Black--Scholes setting] Assume that $\eta=e^\xi$ is log-normal with $\xi$ having expectation $\mu$ and covariance matrix $A$.
-Then $\eta$ is $ij$-exchangeable if and only if $A$ satisfies $a_{ii}=a_{jj}$ and $a_{li}=a_{lj}$ for $l=1,\dots,n$, $l\neq i,j$, (with the remaining $a_{lm}$ arbitrarily chosen such that $A$ is nonnegative-definite) and $\mu_i=\mu_j$.
+Then $\eta$ is $ij$-exchangeable if and only if $A$ satisfies $a_{ii}=a_{jj}$ and $a_{li}=a_{lj}$ for $l=1,\dots,n$, $l\neq i,j$, (with the remaining $a_{lm}$ arbitrarily chosen such that $A$ is non-negative-definite) and $\mu_i=\mu_j$.
 The latter automatically holds if all components of $\eta$ are related to a martingale measure, i.e.\ $\mu=-\thf(a_{11},\dots,a_{nn})$.
-In the \emph{bivariate} risk-neutral case the only restriction is the equality of the variances, while the correlation coefficient between $\xi_1$ and $\xi_2$ can be arbitrary. \end{example}
+In \emph{bivariate risk-neutral} cases the only restriction is the equality of the variances, while the correlation coefficient between $\xi_1$ and $\xi_2$ can be arbitrary. \end{example}